- Acura Knock Sensor

 One way to check for yourself if the knock sensor is working is to tap the engine block with a rubber mallet with the engine running.
 The knock sensor should detect this vibration as knocking and signal the computer.
 You should be able to hear the engine RPM change if this is the case.

 Even though the purpose served by the knock sensor is quite sophisticated, replacing it should prove relatively simple.
 The location of the knock sensor can vary from one model to another, but is found on the top of the engine, usually near the intake manifold.
 It may be bolted to the engine or the knock sensor itself may screw in like a spark plug.
-You will have to remove the old sensor, disconnect the wiring and connect the new sensor.
+You will have to remove the old sensor, disconnect the wiring, and then connect the new sensor.
 It may be necessary to remove air intake parts or other nearby engine parts to access the detonation sensor.